pachyderm/pachyderm/doc/pipeline_spec.md

 `inputs` specifies a set of Repos that will be visible to the jobs during runtime.
 Commits to these repos will automatically trigger the pipeline to create new jobs to process them.

-`inputs.reduce` specifies how a repo will be partitioned among parallel containers.
-If set to true, the data will be partitioned by files.
-If set to false, the data will be partitioned by blocks.
+`inputs.strategy` specifies how a repo will be partitioned among parallel containers, and whether the entire repo or just the new commit is used as the input.

+You may specify a strategy using either an alias or a JSON object.
+We support four aliases that represent the four commonly used strategies:

+* map: each job sees a part of the new commit; files may be partitioned
+* reduce: each job sees a part of the entire repo; files are not partitioned
+* streaming_reduce: each job sees a part of the new commit; files are not partitioned
+* global: each job sees the entire repo

 ## Examples